Java Clean Architecture Masterclass

 ./tests.cmd -Dintellij.build.test.patterns=com.intellij.util.ArrayUtilTest

 tests.cmd is used just to run CommunityRunTestsBuildTarget from the command line.
-You may call it directly from IDEA, see run configuration tests in community for an example.
+You can also call it directly from IDEA, see run configuration tests for an example.

 Join libs.tech